ndbellew/Homeland-Security/Week1/TurningPoint.md

     4. Research, Development, Test, and Evaluation (RDT&E), and National Standards
     5. Management and Budget

-The Hart Rudman Commission decried that there should be a department reorganization to handle contemprorary threat to the homeland:
+The Hart Rudman Commission decried that there should be a department reorganization to handle contemporary threat to the homeland:
 - There shall be a single person accountable to the President, to be responsible for coordinating and overseeing US government activities related to homeland security
-- Homeland Security activites should be consolidated to improve effectiveness nad coherence.
+- Homeland Security activities should be consolidated to improve effectiveness nad coherence.
 - Each org should have established planning mechanisms.
 - Each org must ensure that the appropriate amount of resources and capabilities were available.